Ra0ulDuk3/firefox-cena/README.md

 ## Abstract

-This tool allows a user to install a set of incredibly obnoxious "John Cena" crontabs on a victim's machine through the execution of an evil-twin rogue access point attack combined with a phishing attack.
-From a high-level, Firefox Cena allows the user to carry out the following steps:
+This tool allows a user to gain remote code execution with root priviledges through the deployment of an evil-twin rogue access point, DNS poisioning, and phishing attack.
+Firefox Cena allows the user to carry out the following steps:

 1. **Network Enumeration**: Enumerate local wireless networks in order to find a network worth impersonating.
 2. **Network Spoofing**: Execute an 'Evil-Twin' attack, by spoofing the BSSID and ESSID of the target network.
 3. **Traffic Redirection**: Redirect all domains to our evil apache server that contains a malicious 'firefox needs update' site which will prompt clients to download payload disguised as firefox update